CatalogueOfLife/general/docs/NAMES.md

 Names are not restricted to available names, but the names index should also cover for example naked names that might appear in literature or on specimen labels somewhere.
 CoL+ has decided to base its model on the work done by TDWG with [Darwin Core](https://github.com/tdwg/dwc) and the Taxon Concept Schema ([TCS](https://github.com/tdwg/tcs)) which is in use by many nomenclators already, e.g. IPNI.
 You can also explore the Postgres [database schema](dbschema.png).

-TDWG's [Taxon Concept Schema guide](http://www.tdwg.org/fileadmin/_migrated/content_uploads/UserGuidev_1.3.pdf) provides great examples which we repeat here as CoL+ JSON to illustrate various use cases.
-It is well worth reading.

 The driving use cases dealing with nomenclature are:

  - is a given string a name at all?